MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Rules-used-by-the-Windows-Server-2012-Essentials-Best-Practices-Analyzer--BPA--Tool.md

 ### A host name exists for port 80 on the default website
  **Issue:**  A host name is assigned for port 80 on the default website.

- **Impact:**  If a host name is assigned for port 80 on the default website, you might not be able to connect to some --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials web applications.
+ **Impact:**  If a host name is assigned for port 80 on the default website, you might not be able to connect to some  Windows Server 2012 Essentials web applications.
 A host name is not required and is not recommended in this situation

  **Resolution:**